 - 1. Unconditional acceptance to HBU via Enrollment Services. - Completion of an athletic training internship program application with references, and interview with the athletic training staff. - 3.
-Acceptance to HBU Athletic Training Internship Program before filing a degree plan for KINE: Wellness Management with an Emphasis in Athletic Training. - 4.
-A minimum of a 2.75 cumulative GPA on a 4.0 scale for all high school and college work. - 7.
+Acceptance to HBU Athletic Training Internship Program before filing a degree plan for KINE: Athletic Training. - 4.
+A minimum 2.5 cumulative GPA on a 4.0 scale for all high school and college work. - 5.
+Completion of all HBU Proficiencies: Writing, Math, Reading, and Computer. - 6.
 Contingent upon satisfactory grades, evaluation of technical standards and the interview outcomes, students will be offered an appointment in the Athletic Training Internship Program based on the number of available openings per year.
 Those students receiving notification of acceptance into the HBU Athletic Training Internship Program will then begin his/her three year Student Athletic Training Internships.
 Students not accepted into the program may re-apply the following year